 I went to my local Fabricland store.
 They have a membership program which provides pretty fabulous deals.
 You do not usually have to wait long for what you need to come on sale.
 I found this really fabulous steel grey velvet.
 Velvet…mmmm.
 Nice.
 It is $32/m and is 145cm (60”) wide, so it is wide enough to accommodate the height.
 I only needed 2m to cover the headboard and cover all those little buttons 🙂 I only had to wait a day for them to have a 50% off everything sale, which took my fabric cost from $64 to $32.
 Which is totally do-able.
 Also, the buttons, and all the notions were also 50% off.
 Thank you Fabricland!

-Other bloggers noted that you can use the ‘egg crate’ foam from Walmart, also known as “convoluted foam” which is a lot cheaper than purchasing foam from the foam store.
+Thanks to the other bloggers, who noted that you can use the ‘egg crate’ foam from Walmart, also known as convoluted foam which is a lot cheaper than purchasing foam from the foam store.
 I did call the local foam store and they quoted me $94 for a piece of 3’ foam!!
 Yikes!
 So, I ended up going with the Walmart foam.
 I bought two twin sized pieces at $17 each.
 So the cost of the foam came to about $35, which is substantially better than $96!
 However, now that my foam is only 36`wide, I had to cut down my pegboard to the same size.
 I still think it will be high enough as it will be wall-mounted and I can adjust up or down as needed.